Particular/docs.particular.net/persistence/ravendb/connection.md

 ## Database creation

-Prior to RavenDB 4.0, RavenDB automatically creates the database if it doesn't already exist, but this is no longer the case in RavenDB 4.0 and above.
+Prior to RavenDB version 4.0, RavenDB automatically creates the database if it doesn't already exist.
+This is no longer the case in RavenDB versions 4.0 and above.

 partial: caveats